geosolutions-it/ckanext-multilang/README.rst

 Requirements
 ------------

-The ckanext-multilang extension works with CKAN 2.4 or later.
+The ckanext-multilang extension has been developed for CKAN 2.4.
 The ckanext-multilang extension requires the `ckanext-spatial plugin
 <https://github.com/geosolutions-it/ckanext-spatial/tree/stable_official_after_imp_st>`_ installed on CKAN (see the WIKI for more details about that).